George Mallory: England

-Mallory's first rock climbing experience in England transpired during a nine-day excursion to the Lake District in September 1908 with Geoffrey Keynes, Harry Gibson, and Harold Porter.
+Mallory's first rock climbing experience in England took place during a nine-day excursion to the Lake District in September 1908 with Geoffrey Keynes, Harry Gibson, and Harold Porter.

 Their initial climb was Kern Knotts Crack on Great Gable, which is graded 5.5.

 The following day they climbed Napes Needle, a rock pinnacle on Great Gable, at 17 m, graded approximately 5.5.

 Also on Great Gable, they climbed Eagle's Nest Ridge Direct, graded approximately 5.8.

 They accomplished a successful ascent of North Climb on Pillar Rock, graded YDS 5.6.

-On 21 September 1908, they claimed two new routes on the Ennerdale face of Great Gable: Mallory's Left-Hand Route, at 30 m, graded YDS 5.5, and Mallory's Right-Hand Route, at 37 m, graded about 5.8.
+On 21 September 1908, they pioneered two new routes on the Ennerdale face of Great Gable: Mallory's Left-Hand Route, at 30 m, graded YDS 5.5, and Mallory's Right-Hand Route, at 37 m, graded about 5.8.

 In August 1913, Mallory and Geoffrey Winthrop Young achieved a new route, Pinnacle Traverse, at 60 m, graded 5.4, on the crag, Carn Lés Boel, in Cornwall.

 On 7 September 1913, Mallory and Alan Goodfellow, a Charterhouse student, created Mallory's Variation, a new route on Abbey Buttress, Great Gable, where Mallory finished the route by ascending a twenty-foot slab on tenuous grips, rather than exiting to the right.

 On 8 September, with Mallory leading Goodfellow, the pair established another new route, this time on the West Face of Low Man, Pillar Rock, at 65 m, and graded 5.9–5.10a, which they named North-West by West and now known as Mallory's Route.

-Climbers have rated Everest's Second Step at about 5.9.
+(For comparison, climbers have rated Everest's Second Step at about 5.9.)